-With USDJPY we are several hundred pounds up this week, and still in (but as I’ve mentioned before we cannot count these until they’re cashed).
-Small down of £100 with NZDUSD.
+With USDJPY we are several hundred pounds up this week, and still in; but as I’ve mentioned before we cannot count these until cashed.
+A small shortfall of £100 with NZDUSD.
 Small up of £35 with DTE Energy Co.
 And, IG (our broker) costs for the week of £3.28.

 As an aside, how this affects you (the fund investor) personally will be shown as we move into overall profit.
 Until then it is pointless.
 Your initial investment into the fund is guaranteed.
 Okay, it is sensible to allow a few years for a fund to grow but, like me, with patience, we are all wanting a massive gain.

-This has been an exciting week for me in terms of being comfortable with goals and strategies.
-I am gradually completing my ‘how I trade’ page which will soon give you the strategies that I use.
-These strategies will seem simple to the novice trader, but execution takes time, dedication and effort to do properly and consistently.
+An exciting week for me regarding being comfortable with goals and strategies.
+I am gradually completing my ‘day trading’ page which will soon give you the strategy that I use.
+These strategies will seem simple to the novice trader, but execution takes time, dedication and effort to do correctly and consistently.

 One aspect, however, under Price, that cannot be learned is the method by which we buy or short.
-We have three choices: on market, on stop or on limit.
-Again, these will be covered in more detail in my ‘how I trade’ section, but in the mean time I will show you an example from this week.
-Firstly, the reason it cannot be taught is because it needs instinct, or gut feel.
+We have three choices: on-market, on-stop or on-limit.
+Covered in more detail in my ‘day trading’ section, but in the meantime, I will show you an example from this week.

 I appreciate that those not familiar with this form of trading then the explanation is double dutch.
 However, it is a diary for me as much as for you so you will have to allow me this one.